 Keeping a finger on the pulse of online activity can also help in your endeavours to crack the competitor landscape.
 There are huge communities in online forums and social media, where people will regularly ask other users for recommendations.
 Chances are, you’ll be able to find some of your competitors here.
 Furthermore, keeping an eye on trends in the news and specific trade publications will alert you to any big plans or releases your key competitors are planning.

-Finally, utilise your customer base!
+Finally, utilize your customer base!
 After all, they’re the people making the choice between you and countless other brands.
-Asking your customers about your competition will reveal insight into who your competitors are, what factors influenced your customer’s decision and how you stack up against the competitive landscape.
+Asking your customers about your competition will reveal insight into who your competitors are, what factors influenced your customer’s decisions and how you stack up against the competitive landscape.

 How to conduct a competitor analysis